DoctorWkt/CSCvon8/journal.md

  + try some jump instructions with shorter microsequences

 Decode ROM A has version 1.24 of the microcode.
-This has the PPR PPR instruction and all the jump instructions with shorter microcode.
+This has the PPR instruction and all the jump instructions with shorter microcode.
-I've run both wktlife and ttt at 3.57MHz after downloading them with the Monitor ROM.
+I've run both _wktlife_ and _ttt_ at 3.57MHz after downloading them with the Monitor ROM.
 They both run perfectly, and the downloads were successful.
 I'm very happy right now!!!
 I declare the hardware "solid".

+## Sat  8 Jun 10:56:33 AEST 2019

+I've done all the bullet points from the last journal entry and I've brought the _cas_ documentation up to date.